-The number of neurons in input layer depended on number of input parameters.
-The ECDFs accounted for 48, γ -fluxes in energy bands accounted for 5, ratio of radio to X-ray flux for 1 neuron.
-If all the parameters were used the number of neurons was 54.
+The number of neurons in input layer is equal to the number of input parameters.
+The ECDFs accounted for 48, $\gamma$ -fluxes in energy bands accounted for 5, ratio of radio to X-ray flux for 1 neuron.
+With all parameters used, the number of input neurons is 54.